If you’ve ever tried to read or write files in R using the

 - You could also be having issues with data file suffixes.
 Inspect your exact file text handles using Windows.

 - If you are using a remote server drive, test the download.

 - Reaching a bit here, but watch for character string errors (and check your backslashes) if you’re passing your input files names as a variable.

-- R can get cranky about connectivity with excel files; check your package settings.
+- R script(s) can get cranky about connectivity with excel files; check your package settings.
 Comma delimited and text files should be more or less native to R.

 - This is most likely not a header issue.
 This is a file system issue and occurs before readlines() actually has a chance to execute against the file. (which means it would also not be related to issues such as a errors in defining your character variables, array or vector logic, and various examples of byte level encoding issues).

 See our article on using setwd() to set working directory properly.

 As R errors go, this isn’t a bad one.
 It tends to announce itself quickly and is easily solved once you understand where the working directory setting is pointed.
 This can be a bit tricky on a Window(s) system, since the active working directory of the R environment may differ from the working directory of the script or output file.
 Unlike most data frame errors, there is little risk of corrupting your analysis & insights.

 For some reason, I tend to have this issue more with csv file(s) and MS Access databases.
 This is especially true on a Window(s) system.
 So check the file path for the csv files carefully and be very careful of relative references.